jborichevskiy/up-and-to-the-right/content/now.md

 ---
 title: "now"
-date: 2022-04-26
+date: 2022-07-30
 ---

-settling into a year-long lease in Boulder, Colorado
+settled into a year-long lease in Boulder, Colorado.

 thinking about digital writing, therapy, and journaling.
-Occasionally all at once
+Occasionally all at once.

-playing with [buzzard.life](https://buzzard.life), building [Exquisite Land](https://exquisite.land) and more experimental social tech primitives
+playing with [buzzard.life](https://buzzard.life), building [Exquisite Land](https://exquisite.land) developing experimental social tech primitives

+thinking about moving this blog to [blot](https://blot.im)

 building [notes.site](https://notes.site) for publishing Apple Notes to the open web